klalumiere/CvCreator/plan.md

 - [x] Verify if there's things I should know about Clojure before deploying all of this in production
     - [x] Like putting environment var to some value to prevent stack trace
     - [x] Read https://github.com/weavejester/lein-ring
-- [ ] Update server
+- [x] Update server
     - [x] Validate language
     - [x] Validate tags
-    - [ ] Code review & refactoring
+    - [x] Code review & refactoring
 - [ ] Reorganize order of function using `::` operator
 - [ ] Update server part 2

 ## Frontend

-- [ ] Update jquery and fix/run frontend unit tests in CI
+- [ ] Reimplement frontend with modern/simple web framework

 ## Update data